 - Beans are an amazing source of protein and have wonderful nutrients.

 - You could also stock up on more than a 3-month supply if you have space and finances.

-- If you don’t want to stock up on canned fish in your food storage, store canned chicken or another meat.
+- If you don’t want to stock up on canned fish, store canned chicken or another meat.

 - Watch for sales throughout the month.
 If you live in Utah, take advantage of the great prices at grocery case lot sales at some of our local grocery stores.